GoncaloABdaSilva/MastersThesis/Source Code/README.md

 On Kaggle, go to "Datasets", press "+ New Dataset", drag and drop the files and name your dataset accordingly.
 All python files are edited locally (not in Kaggle), so they should first be downloaded into a local directory (along with testing file "test_models").
 In case of code modifications, updated files can be re-uploaded by using the "three dots button" on the top right corner, choosing "New Version", and drag and drop the updated files.

 In PoolingCrack, the backbone is pre-trained (check [here](https://github.com/GoncaloABdaSilva/MastersThesis/tree/b55c9d8893ec49e06c650133b4ad129bcb29fd27/Source%20Code/PoolingCrack/Pre-train%20Backbone)).
 A new notebook should be created, and the code from the provided notebook should be copied into it.
 A separate dataset containing the remaining Python files from the directory must also be created.
+You will need to import the public dataset "[ImageNet 1000 (mini)](http://kaggle.com/datasets/ifigotin/imagenetmini-1000)".
 After pre-training, download the resulting .pth.tar file and upload it to the PoolingCrack code dataset.
 Further details on how the download and upload procedure are provided later.

 In SAM2, instead of "model.py", it's "sam2_seg_wrapper.py", and the notebook code is different (check [sam2-fine-tuning.ipynb](https://github.com/GoncaloABdaSilva/MastersThesis/blob/463055eee4503034dbc181c05a1622ea4adae3c1/Source%20Code/SAM2/sam2-fine-tuning.ipynb)).